Skip to content

 Orthopaedic Rehabilitation

-We’ve partnered with Honeysuckle Health and a number of rehabilitation service providers to give eligible members, where clinically appropriate, the option to receive at home rehabilitation after a total single knee or hip replacement.
+We’ve partnered with Honeysuckle Health and a number of rehabilitation service providers to give eligible members, where clinically appropriate, the option to receive at home rehabilitation after a single or bilateral hip or knee replacement surgery.

 This service helps to: